 Indian Food

 I don’t know why Indian food has to be so expensive.
-I know there are a lot of spices involved and of course, chopping and pre-prep of all the ingredients.
+I know there are a lot of spices involved and of course, chopping and prep of all the ingredients.

 But we’re talking restaurant prep here.
 They can buy in bulk and prepare in bulk, so what’s the big deal?
 I don’t understand why each dish that really only serves one person or two at the most should cost so much.
-We have never gotten out of an Indian restaurant for under $80-100 for the two of us.
-We usually order a mixed plate of appetizers or Samosas, Mulagatawny Soup, Chicken Tandoori, Raita, Saag Paneer, Chana Pindi, Dal, Aloo Gobi Masala, and Naan Bread.
-We know this would feed a family of four or five, but we like left overs and we simply must have all of these dishes served together or we feel slighted.
-Some Indian restaurants we have been to have these nifty little plates with many little niches that allow for a small serving of many items on one plate.
+We have never gotten out of an Indian restaurant for under $60 -80 for the two of us.
+Still, we love what can be done with a simple vegetable when it comes to Indian food!
+So, we keep going back.

 Sizzling Tandoor